When you're having a conversation with your prospective web design agency, it's the question that you dread: "do you have a budget in mind?".

 When your design agency knows what you need, what you'd like to have, they can help you work out where to focus your money to get the most out of your site and your budget.

-A 100 page website doesn't necessarily cost more than a 50 page one, but the key thing to think about is "how many different TYPES of page do I need"?
+A small business website may vary drastically to an international ecommerce company.
+But, a 100-page website doesn't necessarily cost more than a 50 page one.
+The key thing to think about is "how many different TYPES of page do I need"?

-If you're happy to have an old fashioned header, footer, sidebar design, with all your content plopped in the middle of the page, then your website won't need an awful lot of design.
+If you're happy to have a simple header, footer and sidebar design, with all your content plopped in the middle of the page, then your website won't need an awful lot of design.

 But ideally, your case study page is structured for your Case Studies.

-Your About page is set out exactly how you need it to.
+Your About page is set out exactly how you need it to be to best showcase your business.

 And your product pages are designed with your product information and selling process in mind.